- What is SocialWork@Simmons?

 Simmons College is accredited by the New England Association of Schools and Colleges (NEASC).
 The Simmons College School of Social Work is accredited through the Council on Social Work Education (CSWE), a national accrediting association recognized by the Council for Higher Education Accreditation as the exclusive accrediting agency for social work in the United States.

-SocialWork@Simmons is approved in most states.
-Call 1-855-523-SSSW (7779) to determine whether or not you are able to pursue this degree in your state.
+SocialWork@Simmons is approved in all states.
+Call 1-855-523-7779 to determine whether or not you are able to pursue this degree in your state.

 How long does the program take to complete?↑

-The full-time program can be completed in one year and three months.
-The average time to complete the extended program program is two years and eight months.
+The accelerated program can be completed in 15 months.
+The full-time program can be completed in 23 months.
+The average time to complete the extended program is 32 months.

 What will I study in the program?↑